 Two regional finalists will be selected from each of the three ICCM world regions and invited to present their papers in a special session named “Tsai Best Student Paper” in Belfast.
 The winner will receive a free ticket for the ICCM 23 banquet where they will be presented with the award and a USD500 money prize.
 The selection will be based on both the quality of the paper and the presentation.
 Those submissions that are not selected to present at the Tsai Best Student Paper session will be treated as a regular paper submitted to the conference.

 Those students whose Abstract has been accepted for a full oral presentation will be eligible to apply for the Tsai Award.
-When uploading the full paper, eligible students will have the option of selecting whether they would like to be considered for the award.
-They will then be further instructed to upload a support letter from their primary supervisor including confirmation of the applicant’s student status on the abstract submission date, on their institution’s letterheaded paper and stamped with an official University stamp.
+When uploading the abstract, eligible students will have the option of selecting whether they would like to be considered for the award.
+They must also upload a support letter from their primary supervisor including confirmation of the applicant’s student status on the abstract submission date, on their institution’s letterheaded paper and stamped with an official University stamp.
 Students will also be obliged to upload a personal statement (not exceeding 250 words) outlining why they believe they should be considered for the award.

 The technical merit of the work is the most important.
 The papers will be judged on the clarity and conciseness of the statement of the objectives of the work, and the clarity and conciseness of the statement of the approaches, procedures, and methodologies for achieving these objectives.